yourselfhosted/slash/README.md

 - Create customizable `/s/` short links for any URL.
 - Share short links privately or with teammates.
 - View analytics on link traffic and sources.
+- Easy access to your shortcuts with browser extension.
 - Open source self-hosted solution.

 ## Deploy with Docker in seconds